-Otherwise known as the “Day of Atonement,” Yom Kippur is considered the holiest day in Judaism.
-The holiday lasts approximately 25 hours, and is typically observed with fasting and prayer in alignment with the themes of atonement and repentance.
-On Yom Kippur, people observing the holiday are asked to fast from food and drink (as well as abstaining from bathing and marital relations).
+Otherwise known as the Day of Atonement, Yom Kippur is considered the holiest day in Judaism.
+The holiday lasts approximately 25 hours and is typically observed with fasting and prayer in alignment with the themes of atonement and repentance.
+On Yom Kippur, people observing the holiday are asked to abstain from food and drink (as well as bathing and marital relations).
 In turn, it is encouraged that people spend the day asking God’s forgiveness for their sins and donating to charity.

-When is Yom Kippur 2018?
+When is Yom Kippur 2024?

-Yom Kippur concludes the ten-day period in the month of Tishrei (typically occurring between September and October) known as the High Holy Days, or “Days of Awe,” which begins with the Jewish New Year Rosh Hashanah.
-In 2018 Yom Kippur will begin in the evening of Tuesday, September 18 and end the evening of Wednesday, September 19.
+Yom Kippur concludes the 10-day period in the month of Tishrei (typically occurring between September and October), known as the High Holy Days or Days of Awe, which begins with the Jewish New Year Rosh Hashanah.
+This year, Yom Kippur will end on the evening of October 12.

 How to Observe Yom Kippur